zainezq/bookQuery/README.md

 ## Project Setup

 Before starting, make sure to set up the database and import the provided `books.sql` file into your PostgreSQL database.
+You will need to download PostgreSQL for this to work.

 ## Project Structure